antonrh/anydi/README.md

 # Pyxdi

 `Pyxdi` is a modern and lightweight Dependency Injection Python library.
-Inspired by `pytest` fixtures, which provides an easy and intuitive way to manage dependencies in your Python code.
+Inspired by `pytest` fixtures, which provides an easy and intuitive way to manage dependencies in your Python application.